LightSolverInternal/laser-mind-client/README.md

 #### Windows
 1. Press the windows key, type "cmd", right click on the result and select "Run as administrator".
-2. Change to the laser-mind-client folder
+2. Navigate to the root folder where you unzipped and plan to use the LightSolver Client:
+    ```
+    cd <your project folder>
+    ```

-3. (Recommended) Configure the LightSolver credentials using environment variables.
-With these configured, the user does not need to provide credentials for every usage.
+3. (Recommended) Set the LightSolver credentials using environment variables (will remove the need to provide credentials for every usage).
     Run the following command:
 ```sh
     python setup_env.py